dllewellyn/AI-Tech-Scalers/presentation.md

 **StandardBuild** follows the conventional tech startup playbook: secure funding, hire specialists for each function, and build teams around established DevOps and Agile practices.

 <!--
+Company Approaches (2:38 - 3:46)
 Our first company, "VeriCask StandardBuild," takes the traditional route.

+Traditional Approach:
+- Hire specialists for each function and build teams around DevOps/agile
+- Follow Lean Startup model
+- Secure startup funding

 Think of the classic startup playbook: First, secure seed funding.
-Then, hire specialist teams for each key function – marketing, engineering, operations, etc.
-They'll build their processes around established methodologies like DevOps and Agile, focusing on human expertise to drive development.
+Then, hire specialist teams for each key function – marketing, engineering, operations, etc. They'll build their processes around established methodologies like DevOps and Agile, focusing on human expertise to drive development.
 -->

 ---

 ## VeriCask AI-Optima: The AI-Powered Approach

-**AI-Optima** takes a radically different path: deeply integrate AI tools across all business functions from day one.
+**AI-Optima** takes a different path: deeply integrate AI tools across all business functions from day one.

 Their philosophy prioritises capital efficiency and agility, maintaining a small core team skilled in AI augmentation to automate tasks and amplify human capabilities.

 <!--
 Now, meet "VeriCask AI-Optima."
-They're taking a completely different path.
+They're taking a different path.

+AI-Powered Approach:
+- Embed AI tools, practices, and processes from day one
+- Focus on capital efficiency and small headcount
+- Maintain agility with a small team skilled in AI augmentation
+- Higher tool cost, but smaller headcount

 Their strategy is to embed AI tools and processes deeply into every business function right from the start.
 The core philosophy here is capital efficiency and extreme agility.
 This means maintaining a very small, core team where individuals are skilled in using AI to augment their own capabilities, automate tasks, and achieve more with less.
 They anticipate higher tool costs but a significantly smaller human headcount.
 -->